 75% of our immune system lives in our intestines

-The microbiota is a collection of micro-organisms (bacteria, yeasts, fungi) that inhabit our intestines.
-There are some 160 species of bacteria, and 10,000 billion symbiotic micro-organisms adhering to the intestinal mucosa of an adult.
-These "friendly" bacteria prevent the implantation of powerful microbes and form a protective barrier against undesirable organisms that could sneak into our bloodstream.
-They complete the digestion of food, ensure proper assimilation of nutrients, including B-complex vitamins and minerals, and play an important role in modulating our immune system.2, 3, 8
+The microbiota is a set of microorganisms (bacteria, yeast, fungi) that inhabit our intestines.
+There are nearly 160 species of bacteria, for 10 trillion symbiotic microorganisms in the body that adhere to the intestinal mucosa of an adult.
+These “friendly” bacteria prevent the establishment of powerful microbes and form a protective barrier against unwanted organisms that could sneak into our blood.
+They complete the digestion of food, ensure a good capacity for assimilation of nutrients, including B complex vitamins and minerals, and they play an important role in modulating our immune system.2, 3, 8

 The microbiota and our hormones

-The microbiota influences hormonal health in two ways: by regulating the production of sex hormones such as estrogen, and by participating in the conversion of stress hormones.
-An imbalance in the microbiota (dysbiosis) can lead to hormonal disorders such as endometriosis, PCOS (polycystic ovarian syndrome), fertility problems, as well as changes associated with the menopause.3, 4 ,5, 8
+The microbiota influences hormonal health in a bidirectional manner: by regulating the production of sex hormones such as estrogen, and by participating in the conversion of stress hormones.
+An imbalance in the microbiota (dysbiosis) can lead to hormonal disorders such as endometriosis, PCOS (Polycystic Ovary Syndrome), fertility problems, but also changes linked to menopause.3, 4 ,5, 8

 The microbiota ensures a good hormonal balance, necessary for male and female fertility.
-The vaginal microbiota, dominated by lactobacilli, maintains an acid pH that protects against infections that can impair fertility.3, 4 ,5, 8
+The vaginal microbiota, dominated by lactobacilli, maintains an acidic pH which protects against infections that can harm fertility.3, 4 ,5, 8

 Factors that influence the rhythm of our intestinal transit:

-- Diet: fiber intake (soluble and insoluble fibers)
+- Diet: fiber intake (soluble and insoluble fiber)

 - Water consumption